-In addition, we offer no assurance that the Advisor will remain our advisor or that we will continue to have access to TH Real Estate's or Nuveen's officers and key personnel.
-The initial term of the advisory agreement among the Advisor, the Operating Partnership and us only extends for one year from the date of this prospectus, and is expected to be renewed annually thereafter for additional one-year terms.
+In addition, we offer no assurance that the Advisor will remain our advisor or that we will continue to have access to Nuveen Real Estate's or Nuveen's officers and key personnel.
+The term of the advisory agreement among the Advisor, the Operating Partnership and us is for one year, and is expected to be renewed annually for additional one-year terms.
 If the advisory agreement is terminated and no suitable replacement is found, we may not be able to execute our business plan.
 The International Affiliated Funds are also managed by our affiliates.
-Their performance and success is also dependent on TH Real Estate and Nuveen and the International Affiliated Funds are likewise subject to these risks.
+Their performance and success is also dependent on Nuveen Real Estate and Nuveen and the International Affiliated Funds are likewise subject to these risks.